 It introduced for the first time a unified regulatory body for the gambling industry, The Gambling Commission, as the national regulator and also gives the Council new responsibilities in relation to Gambling, Gaming and Betting.
 The Gambling Commission will investigate and prosecute illegal gambling providers and give guidance to Local Authorities on how they should carry out their function under the Act.

-Councilwere required to draft, consult on and publish a Statement of Licensing Principals.
-A copy of Dudley MBC's Statement of Licensing Principals can be found at the foot of this page.
-Read background information to Dudley's Statement of Principals and Transitional Arrangements to the Gambling Act 2005.
-The document containing Dudley's Statement of Principals can be found at the foot of this page.
+Council were required to draft, consult on and publish a Statement of Licensing Principals.
+A copy of the Dudley MBC Statement of Licensing Principals can be found at the foot of this page.
+Read background information to the Dudley MBC Statement of Principals and Transitional Arrangements to the Gambling Act 2005.
+The document containing the Dudley MBC Statement of Principals can be found at the foot of this page.

 Under the Gambling Act 2005 the Gambling Commission is responsible for issuing personal and operator licences and local authorities have a number of important regulatory functions in relation to gambling.
 These include licensing premises, regulating gaming and gaming machines in clubs, granting permits to family entertainment centres for the use of certain lower stake gaming machines, regulating gaming and gaming machines on alcohol licensed premises, granting permits for prize gaming, registering small society lotteries, and tracks.